wso2/docs-is/en/identity-server/5.9.0/docs/develop/writing-a-custom-workflow-template.md

     }
     ```

-The configurable details of the template such as `Template ID`, `Template Name`, `Template Meta Data`, etc. should be separately defined
+The configurable details of the template such as “Template ID”,
+“Template Name”, “Template Meta Data”, etc. should be separately defined
-in an xml file like shown below.
+in xml file like below.

 ``` xml
 <met:MetaData xmlns:met="http://metadata.bean.mgt.workflow.identity.carbon.wso2.org">